omergabay2/dualfisheye-to-affectiva/README.md

 - Time: from start running the code in seconds
 - Person ID: index number of the recognized person
 - location: x from 0 to 1920 of the person
+- LookAt: x from 0 to 1920 of where the person is looking

 Emotions:
 between 0 and 100, except for valence (-100 and 100)